mychiffonn/sport-connect/README.md

 Logged in users can edit the details of a game they created.
 This includes changing the time, location, and activity of the game.
 The form will be pre-filled with the current details of the game for easy editing.

+They CANNOT

-They CANNOT reduce the capacity of the game to less than the number of attendees already RSVP'd to the game.
+- reduce the capacity of the game to less than the number of attendees already RSVP'd to the game.
+- change the date to a past date
+- remove required fields

 ![EditGameDetails](https://github.com/user-attachments/assets/1a34954c-4925-4ab7-824a-fa815870a91c)